Skype Interviews for Cruise Ship Jobs

-Be ready to answer questions about the challenges of working on a cruise ship, questions related to the job description and details about your resume.
-Be confident with your answers and use good eye contact (FYI - look at camera and not screen).
+Be ready to answer questions about the challenges of working on a cruise ship, questions related to the job description and details about your CV.
+Be confident with your answers and use good eye contact (FYI - look at the camera and not the screen).

 You don't get a second chance to make a first impression